-In a new study on ultrasound screening for breast cancer, a “hybrid” of radiologists and a deep learning algorithm has yielded a lower biopsy rate and higher accuracy than that achieved by either the human experts or the artificial intelligence (AI) algorithm alone.
+In a new study on ultrasound screening for breast cancer, a team of machine learning researchers, imaging scientists, and radiologists at NYU Grossman School of Medicine, NYU Center for Data Science, and NYU Abu Dhabi—including investigators from the Center for Advanced Imaging Innovation and Research—have found that a “hybrid” of radiologists and a deep learning algorithm has yielded a lower biopsy rate and higher accuracy than that achieved by either the human experts or the artificial intelligence (AI) algorithm alone.

 Related Preprint